 Solution: Always be mindful of directions and warnings on the labels of your prescription and from your pharmacist.
 If you have any concerns, don’t hesitate to bring them up with your pharmacist, whose job is to assure patients understand the medications they are taking and how to take them correctly.
 You can also read our recent article and food and drug interactions for more information.

 Problem: The FDA report cited above indicated that 16% of medication errors involve using the wrong route of administration.
 This could involve for example, swallowing a tablet that was intended to be taken sub-lingually (slowly absorbed under the tongue) or an anal suppository (yes, this had been done).
 Swallowing a liquid intended for injection or use as a nasal spray is another example.

-Solution: At risk of sounding redundant, follow all instructions on labels, from doctors and from pharmacists carefully, and ask questions if you’re not sure.
+Solution: At risk of sounding redundant, be sure to follow all instructions on labels from doctors and from pharmacists carefully, and ask questions if you’re not sure.
 If you are caregiving for a loved one who could be unsure about the proper way to take his or her medication, provide guidance and assistance if at all possible.

-Have you or a loved one made a medication error and lived to tell about it?
+Have you or a loved one made a medication error before?
 Are there other medication errors you think readers should be aware of?
-Please comment below.
+Share your story in the comments below.